 Prepare for Your Australian Labradoodle Puppy

-Bringing home your new puppy is one of the greatest joys!
-Planning ahead and having what your new puppy will need are keys to a successful beginning.
+Bringing home your new puppy is one of the greatest joys, and planning ahead and having what your new puppy will need are keys to a successful beginning.
 While it is great fun to buy lots of toys and pet beds and cute collars for your new family member, the greatest gift that you can give this furry baby is to prepare yourself with the knowledge of raising a dog.

 - While your family and home are familiar to you, it is new, unfamiliar, and possibly a bit frightening to a small puppy that hasn't seen much of the world yet.
 Your puppies first few days would be best suited to having as much of your attention as possible and as calm of a schedule as you can manage.

 - Your puppy will adjust best if you keep company to a minimum for the first 3-4 days.
 Establishing a routine for feeding your puppy three times a day and a designated "crate training" time each initial day will serve both your family and your puppy well.